• Skip to primary navigation

 Cougar Gold Cheese Quiche

 Cougar Gold Cheese Quiche is a recipe for using the award-winning sharp cheddar cheese made on the campus of Washington State University.
-You could use any type of sharp cheddar in this recipe, but Cougar Gold is special.
+You could use any type of sharp cheddar in this recipe, but Cougar Gold is special and incredibly delicious.
+Serve with Homemade Orange Sweet Rolls for a great flavor combination.

 Print Rate Pin Recipe